mmdHussain/PoochplaySDK/README.md

     pooch.connectWithBle(uuid:"PERIPHERAL_UUIDSTRING",periferal:CBPeripheral, manager: CBCentralManager)

-After Implementing  **Protocol** you will start getting callback in below methods:-
+After Implementing  **Protocols** you will start getting callback in below methods:-

     func getBigData(_ bigDataDic: [AnyHashable : Any]!, andDevice bleDevice: Any!) {
             // To get all untracked data in bulk